Batkivshchyna: 2022 Russian invasion of Ukraine

 On 27 December 2024, Batkivshchyna filed a complaint with the National Anti-Corruption Bureau of Ukraine about a criminal offense in the actions of the State Property Fund of Ukraine, which put up for privatization the operating and profitable enterprise United Mining and Chemical Company.

-On 26 February 2025, people's deputies of the Batkivshchyna party paid a working visit to the Kharkiv and Donetsk regions and provided military assistance to the Armed Forces of Ukraine.
+On 26 February 2025, the people's deputies of Batkivshchyna paid a working visit to the Kharkiv and Donetsk regions and provided military assistance to the Armed Forces of Ukraine.

-On 30 April 2025, the Congress of the European People's Party in Valencia adopted a resolution in support of Ukraine, with the Batkivshchyna party among the initiators of the document.
+On 30 April 2025, the Congress of the European People's Party in Valencia adopted a resolution in support of Ukraine, with Batkivshchyna among the initiators of the document.

-Since September 2025, with the support of Yulia Tymoshenko, the Batkivshchyna party has launched a "hotline" to help veterans and military personnel.
+Since September 2025, with the support of Yulia Tymoshenko, Batkivshchyna has launched a "hotline" to help veterans and military personnel.

 On 1 October 2025, the Batkivshchyna faction achieved the creation of a working group in the Verkhovna Rada of Ukraine that will prepare a law on significantly improving the treatment, prosthetics, and rehabilitation of wounded soldiers.

 On 9 October 2025, the Batkivshchyna faction supported a bill on social protection for military personnel released from captivity.

-On 22 October 2025, the Verkhovna Rada supported the amendment from Batkivshchyna, which concerned the reprofiling of Ukraine's debt to the National Bank.
-Thanks to this, the state budget will receive an additional 175 billion hryvnias.
+On 22 October 2025, the Verkhovna Rada supported the amendment from Batkivshchyna, which concerned the reprofiling of Ukraine's debt to the National Bank, and as a result, the state budget will receive an additional 175 billion hryvnias.

+On 4 November 2025, the Verkhovna Rada of Ukraine supported Bill No. 14052, submitted by the "Batkivshchyna" faction, on the legal status and medical care of military personnel.

+On 18 November 2025, Batkivshchyna began collecting signatures for the resignation of the Cabinet of Ministers due to a corruption scandal in the energy sector of Ukraine.

+On 17 December 2025, the Verkhovna Rada of Ukraine adopted Bill No. 14052, initiated by "Batkivshchyna", on improving the legal status of foreign military personnel.

+On 9 April 2026, the Verkhovna Rada of Ukraine adopted Bill No. 13705 of the "Batkivshchyna" faction, which solves the problem of pensionable service for displaced persons and military personnel.

+On 5 June 2026, the European Parliament adopted a document in support of the leader of the Batkivshchyna party, Yulia Tymoshenko.
+In the document, the European Parliament calls on the Ukrainian authorities to avoid politically motivated persecution of opposition figures.

+On 13 July 2026, the Centrist Democrat International unanimously adopted the resolution "On the Protection of Ukraine's Sovereignty, Democracy and Political Pluralism", proposed by the Batkivshchyna party.
+The document states that the persecution of the leader of the opposition party "Batkivshchyna" Yulia Tymoshenko is incompatible with the principles of the rule of law and political pluralism and weakens the unity of Ukraine in the face of Russian aggression.

+On 19 August 2026, the Verkhovna Rada of Ukraine adopted Bill No. 13704-d, developed by people's deputies from "Batkivshchyna", which will provide proper, free medical care, rehabilitation, and high-quality prosthetics for Ukrainian servicemen, veterans, and prisoners of war released from captivity.